jim-easterbrook/pywws/README.txt

   	directory = public_html/weather/data/
   17/ Try uploading the files:
       "python pywws/Upload.py /data/weather 24hrs.txt 6hrs.txt 24hrs.png 7days.png"
-  18/ If you want to upload to Twitter, install python-twitter and simplejson
+  18/ If you want to upload to Twitter, install tweepy and simplejson
       then:
+      "python TwitterAuth.py /data/weather"
+      This will open a web browser (or give you a URL) where you log in to your Twitter account and authorise pywws to post.
+      Then:
       "python pywws/Template.py /data/weather example_templates/tweet.txt tweet.txt"
       "python pywws/ToTwitter.py /data/weather tweet.txt"
-      You'll need to edit /data/weather/weather.ini with your Twitter account details, for example:
-        [twitter]
-        username = twitterusername
-        password = twitterpassword
   19/ If you want to upload to Weather Underground, try:
       "python pywws/ToUnderground.py -vvv /data/weather"
       You'll need to edit /data/weather/weather.ini with your Wunderground